bseltz-cohesity/scripts/powershell/legalHold/README.md

 This script add or remove legal hold from a protection run.

 Runs or objects placed on legal hold will not expire when their retention end date is reached.
-Instead, they will be rertained until the legal hold is removed.
-Note that the user adding or removeing leegal hosd much have the Data Security role assigned to their account.
+Instead, they will be retained until the legal hold is removed.
+Note that the user adding or removing legal hold must have the Data Security role assigned to their account.

 ## Download the script